 La Gente Wrestling Club

-Tournaments: Saturday’s - $20 entry fee (responsibility of wrestler)
+Tournaments: Saturday’s - $20 entry fee (team will fundraise to pay entry fees)

 League Website: www.peak2peakwrestling.com